Pet Travel by Car

 Make sure your air conditioning is working properly and that you use it while driving.
 Don't roll down the windows and let your dog hang its head out of the window, and never have your pet in the back of a truck.

 You need to stop every 2-3 hours to let your pet stretch their legs.
 Always keep your pet on a leash while in public and respect the rights of other travelers.
 They might not care for pets as much as you do.

-Hopefully you checked the PetTravel website and booked a pet friendly hotel or motel online.
+Hopefully, you booked a pet friendly hotel, air bnb, vacation rental or motel online.
 If the hotel or motel charges a pet fee, pay it.
 Don't try to hide your pet or smuggle them into your room.